agdiptisingh-hub/SQL-data-warehouse-project/README.md

   ## License

   This project is licensed under the [MIT License](License).
-You are free to use, modify and share this project with proper attribution 😊.
+You are free to use, modify and share this project with proper attribution.

   ----------------------